WueGD/wueortho/docu/pipeline.md

  * `seed` - The layout is initialized using a PRNG with this seed.
  * `iterations` - and the algorithm stops after so many steps.
  * `repetitions` - number of layouts will be calculated.
-    The algorithm takes the one with the least straight-line crossings
+    The algorithm chooses the one with the least straight-line crossings

 *Input Tags*: `graph`